-Ash Wednesday service with meditation, prayer, ashes, and sacred music.
-In Fuller Chapel, left front of the sanctuary, March 2, 7:00 pm.
+Ash Wednesday Service with meditation, prayer, ashes, and sacred music.
+In Fuller Chapel, left front of the sanctuary, February 22, 7:00 pm.

 Tuesdays, 7:00-8:00 pm on Zoom.
 Get the link from the church office or the Constant Contact newsletter.

 February 28 Chapters 1 & 2, God as Metaphor

 March 7 Chapters 3, 4 & 5, Water, Place, Voice